Academic Policies and Procedures:Physician Assistant Program 2024-2025 Edition

 2. Progression in the clinical phase

-In order to progress through the clinical phase of the program, students must maintain an average of 3.0 GPA per term and must pass each SCPE with an overall grade of a “B” as passing letter grade (83%).
+In order to progress through the clinical phase of the program, students must receive an overall minimum clinical course letter grade of “C” (75%) for each SCPE.
+To pass a SCPE, students must:

 If the student fails to meet criteria for progression and decelerates, all coursework/required program components must be completed within five years of initial matriculation.
 Only courses taken and credits received in the graduate programs at Bryant University are included in the computation of the grade-point average.
 As in the didactic coursework, all failing courses are maintained on the student transcript and cannot be substituted for repeat or remedial coursework.
 All final grades will be calculated into the overall student cumulative GPA.

-In the same manner as the didactic phase, all students are required to pass a clinical summative examination prior to completing supervised clinical practice experiences before a recommendation for graduation is given to the Program Director.
-Remediation for failure of the summative examination is required for program completion and will consist of a retest of information similar in both content and construction to the original summative examination.
-Students will be referred to the Academic Support and Remediation Committee with a recommendation for dismissal for failure to successfully complete the didactic phase summative examination.
+In the same manner as the didactic phase, all students are required to pass a clinical summative examination and objective structured clinical exam (OSCE) prior to completing supervised clinical practice experiences before a recommendation for graduation is given to the Program Director.
+Remediation for failure of the summative examination and OSCE are required for program completion and will consist of a retest of information similar in both content and construction to the original summative examination.
+Students will be referred to the ASRC with a recommendation for dismissal for failure to successfully complete the didactic phase summative examination.

-A test score of < 75% will result in a notification of the ASRC.
-Upon posting of final grades, students who failed an exam must make an appointment to meet with the director of academic success to address the low score and to develop a study/remediation plan.
-The student will be assigned a remediation learning assignment based on the course objectives for that exam to be completed within five (5) calendar days of notification of exam failure.
+A didactic exam score less than 75% is considered an exam failure.
+Students who fail a didactic exam must meet with their faculty advisor to address the low score and to develop a study/remediation plan.
+The student will be assigned a remediation learning assignment based on the course objectives for that exam to be completed within a few weeks; the specific deadline for the remediation assignment will be at the discretion of the faculty.

 4. Remediation for a failed course in the didactic curriculum

-Minimum passing grade for each course during the didactic year is a “C” (i.e., 75% or above) and an overall GPA of 3.0 must be maintained for each term in the didactic year.
-Failure of a course will result in the student being placed on Academic Probation.
+Failure of a course will result in the student being placed on Academic Probation regardless of the student’s term GPA.
 The student will be followed by the ASRC and will meet with the student advisor and director of academic success to outline the remediation plan.
-The student will then complete a comprehensive remediation exam, which must be completed within ten (10) calendar days of the notification of course failure.
+The student will then complete a comprehensive remediation exam, which must be completed before the start of the next term.

-Failure of the comprehensive course exam will result in failure to progress to the next term and referral to the ASRC for recommendation of deceleration or dismissal.
+Failure of the comprehensive course exam will result in failure to progress to the next term and referral to the ASRC for recommendation of deceleration.
 Passing the comprehensive exam will allow the student to progress to the next term, however, the student will remain on Academic Probation.

-No more than two (2) failing courses can be remediated during one term.
-Failure of more than two (2) courses during any term will result in a recommendation for dismissal.
+No more than one (1) failed course can be remediated during a single term.
+Failure of more than one (1) course in a single term will result in referral to ASRC with recommendation for dismissal.

 5. Remediation for a failed Supervised Clinical Practice Experience (SCPE)

-During the clinical year, the minimum required grade to pass each SCPE is a “B” (i.e., 83% or above).
-Failure to obtain a “B” will necessitate repeating the failed rotation after the remediation plan has been successfully completed.
-The student’s faculty advisor, the Director of Academic Success, and the Director of Clinical Education will develop the remediation plan.
-Failing the remediation plan or failing the repeat rotation will result in dismissal.
-No more than one (1) clinical rotation may be repeated: more than one failed SCPE will result in referral to the ASRC for dismissal.
+During the clinical year, the minimum required grade to pass each SCPE is a “C” (75 %).
+Failure to obtain a “C” will necessitate repeating the failed rotation.
+Failing the repeat rotation will result in dismissal.
+No more than one (1) clinical rotation may be repeated.
+More than one failed SCPE will result in referral to the ASRC for dismissal.

-Failure to successfully fulfill the requirements of the assigned remediation plan after having failed a class/course during the didactic portion of the program may result in deceleration, where the student will have to make up the class during the next regularly scheduled offering.
+If a student fails to pass a course and fails the comprehensive course remediation associated with that course, they will be referred to the ASRC for deceleration.
+The student must retake the course during the next regularly scheduled offering.
 Since PA courses are offered in a sequential fashion, each building on the previous courses, failure to pass a class during the didactic year will result in the student not being able to proceed to the next terms’ courses.
 The student will therefore have to join the next year’s class/cohort.

 During the clinical year, the student who fails a SCPE and remediates successfully will have a delayed graduation date but does not have to furlough for a year to rejoin clinical rotations as is necessary in the didactic year.
 All students failing initial coursework requiring repeat courses (deceleration for academic year) or SCPE’s (clinical year) will incur additional tuition expenses that are not eligible for federal financial aid assistance.
 Any student that requires deceleration or remediation must present to the university financial aid office to discuss financial obligations for course completion and graduation.
 Failure to comply with university financial obligations could delay certification for graduation.